Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Introduction

-\textbf{Motivation}.
 The hardware performance is improving continuously according to Moore's Law \cite{dionisio20133d}, and thus the computational resources of mobile devices will most likely become abundant in the future.
 Therefore, it is worth investigating how to run machine learning experiments on mobile devices.
 One MAR device usually has limited data, which may not be enough to train a good model solely.
 That is why we are considering integrating FL into MAR applications.
 Each MAR device can benefit from joining FL.
 FL only needs each device to upload its parameters to a server, and the server will send back the average parameter to each device.
 Thus, each device can improve its model without sharing its data, which protects user privacy.
 Hence, it is worthwhile to study the application of FL to MAR for building intelligence into the Metaverse.
+Moreover, there are other promising applications of FL in the Metaverse: 1)~\underline{Personalized content recommendation}: With FL, the users have the ability to partake in services offered in the Metaverse, such as receiving visual content recommendations, while ensuring the safeguarding of their privacy \cite{lee2021all}.
+2)~\underline{Object detection}: FL could help enable users to identify and interact with visual objects in the Metaverse with the technology of mobile augmented reality (MAR).
+This is also the scenario we consider in this paper.
+3) \underline{Training avatars}: FL could be utilized to train avatars powered by artificial intelligence to provide users with personalized experiences while protecting user privacy.
+Additionally, AR or virtual reality (VR) in the Metaverse is accompanied by the privacy leakage of sensitive information, such as gender, age, ethnicity, etc. \cite{nair2022exploring}.
+Therefore, FL can help prevent the risk of privacy leaks to a certain extent. \textcolor{black}{For more details on using FL for the Metaverse, interested readers can refer to recent survey/tutorial papers \cite{FLMetaverse2023, bashir2023survey}. }